 The Department of Medicine is a national leader in research, education and clinical care.

-Research funding awarded to our faculty totaled more than $382 million in fiscal year 2015, accounting for more than 40 percent of federal funding to the School of Medicine.
+The Duke Department of Medicine ranks No. 4 for NIH funding nationally among clinical departments.
+Research funding awarded to our faculty totaled more than $219 million in fiscal year 2017, accounting for more than 40 percent of federal funding to the School of Medicine.

 Medicine faculty members are recipients of major research awards and career honors, including Duke’s first Nobel laureate, Robert J. Lefkowitz, MD.
 Our faculty are national leaders across internal medicine specialties, including these current or recent positions: